-The number of parents who are asking for this non-recreational type of CBD oil for their severely epileptic children is growing by leaps and bounds as they seek help for their child.
+The number of parents who are asking for the non-recreational type of hemp CBD oil for their severely epileptic children is growing by leaps and bounds as they seek help for their child.

-This case in Indiana is particularly interesting and very close to me, as I worked at Riley Hospital when I was a student nurse and still have ties there.
+This case in Indiana was particularly interesting and very close to me, as I worked at Riley Hospital when I was a student nurse and still have ties there.

 After a neurologist at Riley Children’s Hospital diagnosed her epilepsy and wanted to put Jaelah on KEPPRA, a common, but under-tested seizure medication, the parents began to research the best treatments for their daughter.